gbif/hp-sanbi/_posts/2023-22-03-Training-June.md

 background: /assets/images/Protea_highres_cropped.jpg
 ---

-# Call for Applications for SANBI-GBIF Training in Analytical Techniques in Biodiversity Big Data using GBIF-Making an Impact.
+# Call for Applications for SANBI-GBIF Training in Analytical Techniques in Biodiversity Big Data using GBIF-Making an Impact

 # DATE: 26-30 June 2023